Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Quantum mechanics (QM) and general relativity (GR) are amongst the greatest accomplishments of the 20th century.
-They have been tested in so many ways and have passed, giving us the confidence in their reliability.
+They have been tested in so many ways and have passed, giving us confidence in their reliability.
 But a hidden crisis exists when both are considered for certain situations.
 Problems like the firewall paradox seem to imply that while both theories work well independently, they don’t mesh well when considered for applicable scenarios.
 It can be shown in circumstances how GR impacts QM but not so much for the other direction of impact.
 What can we do to shed light on this?
-Many feel if gravity would have a quantum component to it that could serve as the bridge to unite the theories, possibly even leading to a theory of everything.
+Many feel that if gravity had a quantum component, it could serve as the bridge to unite the theories, possibly even leading to a theory of everything.
 How can we test for this?

 Time Dilating Effects